as6cd0/splibv2/splibDocumentation.md

-HidePremium = <bool> - Whether or not the user details shows Premium status or not SaveConfig = <bool> - Toggles the config saving in the UI Setting = <bool> - Toggle to show the setting on the window RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName
+HidePremium = <bool> - Whether or not the user details shows Premium status or not SaveConfig = <bool> - Toggles the config saving in the UI Setting = <bool> - Toggle to show the setting on the window Toggle <bool> - This if you want enable/disable toggle RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName